ejmichaud/precision-ml/README.md

 # precision-ml

 Tools for training neural networks to very high precision.
+Implements the custom optimizers `ConjugateGradients` and `GreedyEnsembleOptimizer`.

 ## Installation
 ```